 Today is the final day of IV infusions for my husband.
 He is at this moment giving himself the second to last treatment, with the final one tonight.
 Another step toward full recovery.

 For his birthday on Saturday, our son came over.
 He arrived on Friday night, using his key and standing in the doorway yelling "Surprise!"
 He was smiling and pleased with himself, like a five year old who knows he is always a lovely surprise.
 He stayed until Sunday night, just hanging out with everyone, watching football with his dad, and intermittently disappearing into his old room to study.
-He has tests every week for the year-long paramedic course, and if you fail more than two, you're out of the program.
+He has tests every week for the nine-month-long paramedic course, and if you fail more than two, you're out of the program.
 In a class that started out at 60, the attrition in two months has been severe, 12 people already gone.
-So far, our boy is doing well, grades in the high 80s and 90s, and he's certainly learned how to study.
+So far, our boy is doing well, grades in the 90s, and he's certainly learned how to study.
 It helps that all that medical stuff is endlessly fascinating to him, especially in an emergent setting.
 He might have been made for this.

 And now, back to the week.
 I was tossing with anxiety all last night.
 I barely slept, rehearsing an encounter with the insurance people this morning.
 There's no such thing as coasting along, breathing into a respite.
 As daybreak edged into the room I kept watching the clock, waiting for the hour when I could finally make the call.
 At 9:13 AM, I dialed the number on the registered letter that arrived at our door last evening.
 It's not yet resolved, but I will bird-dog it until it is.
 My husband is philosophical.
 They got it wrong, he says.
 We'll make it right.
 In the meantime I am sitting here with that peculiar hollowness in my chest, the shallow agitated breaths, adrenaline surging and surging.